-LACERS' Net Pension Liability (NPL) for fiscal year 2018 was measured as of June 30, 2017 and determined based upon the Plan Fiduciary Net Position (FNP) and Total Pension Liability (TPL) from actuarial valuation as of June 30, 2017.
-LACERS' NPL for fiscal year 2017 was measured as of June 30, 2016 and determined based upon the FNP and TPL from actuarial valuation as of June 30, 2016.
+LACERS' Net Pension Liability (NPL) for fiscal year 2019 was measured as of June 30, 2018 and determined based upon the Plan Fiduciary Net Position (FNP) and Total Pension Liability (TPL) from actuarial valuation as of June 30, 2018.

 The Pension Plan's fiduciary net position has been determined on the same basis used by the Pension Plan and the plans basis of accounting, including policies with respect to benefit payments and valuation of investments.
 Detailed information about LACERS net position is available in the separately issued LACERS financial reports, which can be found on the LACERS website.